Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly deployed in user-facing applications, raising concerns about their potential to reflect and amplify social biases.
-We investigate social identity framing in Chinese LLMs using Mandarin-specific prompts across ten representative Chinese LLMs, evaluating responses to ingroup (``We'') and outgroup (``They'') framings, and extending the setting to 240 social groups salient in the Chinese context.
-To complement controlled experiments, we further analyze Chinese-language conversations from a corpus of real interactions between users and chatbots.
-Across models, we observe systematic ingroup-positive and outgroup-negative tendencies, which are not confined to synthetic prompts but also appear in naturalistic dialogue, indicating that bias dynamics might strengthen in real interactions.
-Our study provides a language-aware evaluation framework for Chinese LLMs, demonstrating that social identity biases documented in English generalize cross-linguistically and intensify in user-facing contexts.
+Large language models (LLMs) are increasingly deployed in user-facing applications, raising concerns that they may reflect and amplify social biases.
+We investigate social identity biases in Chinese LLMs using Mandarin-specific prompts across ten representative models.
+Our evaluation compares ingroup (``We'') and outgroup (``They'') framings across 240 social groups salient in the Chinese context, using a two-tiered measurement framework that assesses both sentiment and toxicity.
+The prompt design explicitly accounts for linguistic properties of Mandarin, including the distinction between the default plural pronoun \begin{CJK*}{UTF8}{gbsn}他们\end{CJK*} and the explicitly feminine plural \begin{CJK*}{UTF8}{gbsn}她们\end{CJK*}, enabling a controlled comparison of social identity framing effects.
+Across models, we observe systematic ingroup--outgroup asymmetries, although their expression differs across measurement dimensions.
+In particular, instruction tuning often reduces sentiment asymmetries, while toxicity gaps remain more persistent.
+Moreover, the feminine-marked plural \begin{CJK*}{UTF8}{gbsn}她们\end{CJK*} is associated with higher toxicity than the default plural in several models.
+Our study introduces a language-aware evaluation framework for Chinese LLMs and shows that (i) social identity biases previously documented in English also manifest in Chinese and that (ii) Mandarin-specific linguistic structure can reveal bias patterns that are not directly observable in English-only settings.